 Within the framework of the overall curriculum requirements, programs are planned to accommodate the professional goals of the individual graduate student.
-For students holding Class AA certification from the Mississippi State Department of Education, the doctoral program in each emphasis area can be planned to provide for Class AAAA advanced certification if desired.
+For students holding Class AA certification from the Mississippi State Department of Education, the doctoral program in each emphasis except mathematics and computer science area can be planned to provide for Class AAAA advanced certification if desired.
 Graduates of the program are prepared as candidates for teaching positions at the secondary school, community college, and senior college levels as well as positions in curriculum supervision, curriculum development, educational research, and the informal delivery of education in their chosen discipline.